Does Surf Air Mobility (SRFM) Pay a Dividend? (2026)

 No. Surf Air Mobility does not pay a dividend.
 The company is losing money, burns cash, and has a going-concern warning, so it retains and raises capital to fund operations rather than returning cash to shareholders.
 Any return from the stock would have to come from share-price appreciation, not income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with SRFM's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with SRFM's investor relations page or your broker before acting on them.